Rayyangit/Clock_html_css_js/README.md

 # Clock_html_css_js
-I have developed Clock using HTML, CSS, JS.
-It shows current date and time.
+Title: Clock Implementation Using HTML, CSS, and JavaScript

+Description:
+This clock is a web-based application created with a combination of HTML for structure, CSS for styling, and JavaScript for real-time functionality.
+It serves as a digital clock that continuously updates to show the current date and time.